 Bigelow Aerospace plans on turning part of the ISS into a destination hotel by developing the B330 spacecraft.
-The B330 project consists of attaching an inflatable commercial space station to the ISS, and it should become a reality in 2024 thanks to the recent launch deal made with United Launch Alliance.
-Bigelow Aerospace’s overall vision is to become the main stand-alone habitation system for low Earth orbit and deep space.
+The B330 project consists of attaching an inflatable commercial space station to the ISS, and was initially slated to become a reality in 2024, though the COVID-19 pandemic has delayed that date.
+The overall Bigelow Aerospace’s vision is to become the main stand-alone habitation system for low Earth orbit and deep space.

 Making the ISS a tourist destination is not cheap.
 Only those with a $40 million travel budget will be able to spend a week in these ISS hotel rooms.